 Rosetta Stone Text Decryption

 All three texts refer to a decree adopted by the Memphis council of priests.
 It confirmed the royal cult of Ptolemy V of Egypt, one year after his coronation.
-The text on the Rosetta stone begins with a great appraisal for the achievements and dominions of Ptolemy V.
+The text on the Rosetta stone begins with a great appraisal of the achievements and dominions of Ptolemy V.

 The king brought prosperity to Egypt and invested large sums in the temples – both for the construction of new ones and the restoration of old ones.
 Ptolemy also provided gold for the people.
 Taxes were reduced or completely eliminated, and many of the prisoners, who were previously considered enemies of the state, were released.